 What to avoid

 Smokable hemp products (flower, cigarettes, cigars, vape cartridges) are banned.
-Delta‑8 THC is not explicitly banned but limited by AG opinion to products with ≤0.3% total THC; THCA and other isomers remain in legal gray area.
+Delta‑8 THC, THCA, HHC, and other isomers are not explicitly addressed by statute and remain in legal gray areas.

 How to shop compliant, tested hemp

-• Hemp producers/processors must be licensed via USDA and register with State Fire Marshal.
+• Producers must be licensed via USDA; processors must register with State Fire Marshal

 Educational content only — not legal or medical advice.